Step 1 import pandas

 df

-Name Age City Salary Category Rank Seniority
+Name Age City Salary Rank Seniority

 EmployeeID